Jasperdek/rpg/README.md

 # Risk plot generator (rpg)

-This tool takes a CSV file with your observations and outputs either a ring plot, or grid plot.
+This tool takes a CSV file with your observations and can output either a grid plot, or a donut ring.
+It also accepts a CSV with recommendations to output a recommendations grid.

 ## Rationale